HopeyCodeDS/HopeyCodeDS/README.md

 Welcome to my GitHub profile!
 Here's a little about me:

 ## 🚀 About Me
 I am a passionate **AI and Software Developer** dedicated to building innovative solutions that bridge technology and real-world challenges.
-I enjoy working with cutting-edge technologies like **Machine Learning**, **Deep Learning**, and **Cloud Solutions**, and I have expertise in:
+I enjoy working with cutting-edge technologies like **Machine Learning**, **Deep Learning**, and **Cloud Solutions** including full stack technologies, and I have expertise in:

 - **Programming & Frameworks**: Python, Java, PyTorch, Prompt Engineering for LLMs etc
 - **Web Development**: React